Generic filters

 Top 11 favourite Waikato short walks

-• 5 minutes
+• 6 minutes

-Karangahake Gorge, North Island
+Waikato, North Island

 Discover the mighty Waikato River where suspension bridges, hydro dams and scenic landscapes invite visitors outdoors.
-Stroll in bush and forest reserves, through wetlands and areas of natural beauty near the Waitomo Caves.
-Enjoy fascinating natural rock formations and waterfalls with opportunities to explore quirky New Zealand towns.
-Enjoy family friendly walks suitable for all fitness levels.
+Stroll in bush and forest reserves, through wetlands and areas of natural beauty.
+Find walks near the Waitomo Caves highlights what to see and do.

 Flock of Flying Birds, Miranda Shore Bird Centre, North Island, New Zealand